Form Controls

 addCheckboxList (string|int $name, $label=null, ?array $items=null): CheckboxList

-Adds list of checkboxes for selecting multiple items (class CheckboxList).
-Returns the array of keys of the selected items.
-The getSelectedItems() method returns values instead of keys.
+Adds a list of checkboxes for selecting multiple items (class CheckboxList).
+Returns an array of the keys of the selected items.
+The getSelectedItems() method returns the values instead of keys.

 $form->addCheckboxList('colors', 'Colors:', [